Floorp-Projects/Floorp/toolkit/components/normandy/docs/data-collection.rst

       The string ``"preference_rollout"``
    value
-      The slug of the rollout (``recipe.arguments.slug``) extra
+      The slug of the rollout (``recipe.arguments.slug``)
-      enrollmentId
-         A UUID that is unique to this user's enrollment in this rollout.
-It will be included in all future telemetry for this user in this rollout.

 Enroll Failed
    Sent when a user attempts to enroll in a rollout, but the enrollment process fails.